create3000/x_ite/docs/_posts/components/Texturing/RenderedTexture.md

 ### SFNode [in, out] **background** NULL <small>[X3DBackgroundNode]</small>
 {: #fields-background }

-Allows you to explicitly specify background node, which to use during render to texture.
+Allows you to specify a background node explicitly, which will then be used during the render-to-texture process.
 If the value is NULL the currently bound background in the scene is used.

 ### SFNode [in, out] **fog** NULL <small>[X3DFogObject]</small>
 {: #fields-fog }

-Allows you to explicitly specify fog node, which to use during render to texture.
+Allows you to specify a fog node explicitly, which will then be used during the render-to-texture process.
 If the value is NULL the currently bound fog in the scene is used.

 ### SFNode [in, out] **viewpoint** NULL <small>[X3DViewpointNode]</small>
 {: #fields-viewpoint }

-Allows you to explicitly specify viewpoint node from which to render to texture.
+Allows you to explicitly specify a viewpoint node from which to render to texture.
 If the value is NULL the currently bound viewpoint in the scene is used.

 ### SFBool [ ] **repeatS** TRUE
 {: #fields-repeatS }